phoenixtapasya/Movie-Recommender-System/README.md

-A Content-Based Movie Recommendation System using Cosine Similarity
+<h1> A Content-Based Movie Recommendation System using Cosine Similarity </h1>

-This is my First ML Project.
+This is my first ML Project. <br>
-First Data Preprocessing is done.
+First Data Preprocessing is done.<br>
-You can download data from Kaggle
+You can download data from Kaggle <br>
-I have used TMDB movies and credit data set
+I have used TMDB movies and credit dataset <br>
-Pre Processed it.
+Pre-processed it.<br>
-Then generate a function Recommendation.
+Then generate a function Recommendation.<br>
 I have used PYcharm to create the Frontend